-Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Warnings and Dangers
+Read all of manual to become thoroughly familiar with this vehicle.
+Pay particular attention to all Notices, Cautions, Dangers and Warnings

 This manual has been designed to assist the owner-operator in maintaining the vehicle in accordance with procedures developed by the manufacturer.
 Adherence to these procedures and troubleshooting tips will ensure the best possible service from the product.
 To reduce the chance of personal injury and/or property damage, the following instructions must be carefully observed: